skanzajamal/employee-api/README.md

 # Prerequisites

 - JDK 11
--I ntelliJ IDEA or any IDE
+-IntelliJ IDEA or any IDE
 - Apache Kafka

 # Technologies: